Push/Pull logoPush/Pull

 • Free plan limits custom exercises to 7.

-• Free graph history is limited to the last 3 months.
+• Free data history is limited to the last 3 months.

 • Hevy public pages focus on performance analytics; they do not currently present a recovery heatmap/readiness score model like Push/Pull.